sayoojjs/Viewport-EXR-Screenshot-Tool/README.md

 ![image](https://github.com/user-attachments/assets/f5661f0b-1e4a-4873-b097-ae2a7e86d412)

-# How to use the plugin
+# How to use install the plugin

 1) Download the latest release from https://github.com/sayoojjs/Viewport-EXR-Screenshot-Tool/releases/
 2) Extract the files to the ProjectDirectory/plugins